 - Share a minimum set of aggregated data with Murray PHN.
 This will be in accordance with the 10 key improvement measures, and collated at a local level by PHNs to assist in supporting improvement and understanding health needs.
 Data provided will be de-identified and any measures from an individual practice will not be made available to the Department of Health.

 The Royal Australian College of General Practitioners (RACGP), Australian Medical Association (AMA), Australian College of Rural and Remote Medicine (ACRRM), Rural Doctors Association of Australia (RDAA), Australian Association of Practice Managers (AAPM) and National Aboriginal and Community Controlled Health Organisations (NACCHO) are working together as members of the Practice Incentives Program Advisory Group (PIPAG), along with the Department of Health, to ensure that the PIP QI initiative is focused on quality improvement.
 The Colleges, AMA, RDAA, AAPM and NACCHO are also working closely with PHNs to ensure the program has strong governance of general practice data.

 Practices will be supported to access a GP Data Report that demonstrates practice performance against PIP QI benchmarks.
 This report is a great way to identify the health needs across your region and assist you to identify areas of improvement that will ultimately lead to an increase in patient visits and better patient outcomes.

-The report uses de-identified data drawn from PATCAT.
+The Report uses de-identified data drawn from PATCAT.
 For more information on your data sharing agreement process through PENCS software or how to use your GP Data Report, contact your Murray PHN Primary Care Consultant.

-Visit the Department of Health website.
+Contact your local Primary Care Consultant and visit the Department of Health website.